Frostproof, Florida: Business

 Frostproof is home to the Latt Maxcy Corporation and Ben Hill Griffin, Inc., both members of the agricultural cooperative Florida's Natural.
 Frostproof is also home to the Historic Ramon Theater built in 1925.
 The theater is still in operation and hosts live music and entertainment as well as murder mystery events.
-Frostproof's Historic Train Depot built in 1912 has been renovated and is "Polk County's Newest Old Attraction."
+The Historic Atlantic Coast Line Train Depot, built in 1912, has been renovated and is "Polk County's Newest Old Attraction."
+Art and Culture plays a significant role in Frostproof.